 Madi Koehler studied Occupational Therapy at Deakin University.
 She joined Everyday Independence in 2015 and is the Team Leader for the Barwon team, located in Geelong.
 Madi’s passion is paediatrics and she enjoys working with children and their families in their natural environments whether that be at their home, at school or in the community.
 Madi has a keen interest in establishing routines to support the families she works with to have more positive and successful days.

 Karen Gordan has worked at Everyday Independence since it was founded in 1997.
-Based in Bendigo, Karen’s oversees the Intake Team and manages the enquiry and referral process for the organisation.
+Based in Epping, Karen’s oversees the Intake Team and manages the enquiry and referral process for the organisation.
 Karen and the intake team work with each referrer to understand the specific needs of the participant and ensure that relevant information is provided in order to make the initial support decision.